python-unsam/Programacion_en_Python_UNSAM/Notas/04_Orga_programa_OSKI1/03_303Error_checking.md

 Having added this one check, you might ask if you should be performing other kinds of sanity checks in the function.
-For example, should you check that the filename is a string, that types is a list, or anything of that nature?
+For example, should you check that the nombre_archivo is a string, that types is a list, or anything of that nature?

 As a general rule, it’s usually best to skip such tests and to just